ckeditor/ckeditor5/docs/builds/guides/migrate.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-forcePasteAsPlainText">forcePasteAsPlainText</a></td>
-			<td>N/A. No longer needed as CKEditor 5 removes all unwanted markup that cannot be edited with the editor.</td>
+			<td>N/A. No longer needed as CKEditor 5 removes all unwanted markup that cannot be edited with the enabled editor plugins.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-forceSimpleAmpersand">forceSimpleAmpersand</a></td>